5. Processing unidimensional data#

 How can we interpret the possibly different values of the arithmetic mean, median, standard deviation, interquartile range, and skewness, when comparing between heights of men and women?

 There is something scientific and magical about numbers that make us approach them with some kind of respect.
-However, taking into account that there are many possible data aggregates, there is a risk that a party may be cherry-picking – reporting the one that portrays the analysed entity in a good or bad light.
-For instance, reporting the mean instead of the median or vice versa.
+However, taking into account that there are many possible data aggregates, there is a risk that a party may be cherry-picking: report the value that portrays the analysed entity in a good or bad light, e.g., choose the mean instead of the median or vice versa.
 Is there anything that can be done about it?

 Even though, mathematically speaking, all measures can be computed on all data, it does not mean that it always makes sense to do so.
 For instance, some distributions will have skewness of 0.
-However, let us not automatically assume that they are delightfully symmetric and bell-shaped (e.g., this can be a bimodal distribution).
+However, we should not automatically assume that they are delightfully symmetric and bell-shaped (e.g., this can be a bimodal distribution).
 We always ought to visualise our data.
-Give some examples of datasets and measures where we should be critical of the obtained aggregates.
+Give some examples of datasets where we need to be critical of the obtained aggregates.

-Give some examples where simple data preprocessing can drastically change the values of chosen sample aggregates.
+Give some examples where applying some simple data wrangling can drastically change the values of chosen sample aggregates.

 Give the mathematical definitions, use cases, and interpretations of standardisation, normalisation, and min-max scaling.